 If you need recommendations for a Realtor® who can work within your specific needs, skip the Google search and use EffectiveAgents.com instead.

 EffectiveAgents will help you find a Realtor® who meets your specific needs based on their past performance.
 This increases the chances that your first meeting with a Realtor® will be just as productive as the rest.

-A bad Realtor® can make the home sale process miserable and cost you a money.
+A bad Realtor® can make the home sale process miserable and cost you a lot of money.
 Look for Realtors® from a trusted source and make sure you find one who can really help you.
 Use Effective Agents to find a qualified Realtor® today.